Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: Discussion

 \section{Discussion}

 We have introduced a comprehensive framework for integrating individual-level data from multiple sources.
-Our framework assumes that certain conditional or marginal distributions from each source align with those of the target distribution and that the finite dimensional parameter of interest depends on the target distribution only through the aligned components and it is therefore identified by the fused data.
-Our key contribution is the characterization of the relationship between the observed data gradients and efficient influence function of the target parameter with their ideal data counterparts.
-This characterization paves the way for conducting machine learning debiased inference and highlights the challenges of conducting semiparametric efficient inference in settings where the alignments themselves impose restrictions on the observed data distribution.
-Several extensions and open questions related to our framework warrant further investigation.
+Our framework assumes that certain conditional or marginal distributions from each source align with those of the target distribution and that the finite-dimensional parameter of interest depends on the target distribution only through the aligned components and is therefore identified by the fused data.
+Our first main contribution is a characterization that allows one to directly find the class of all observed data influence functions from ideal data influence functions without needing to calculate new pathwise derivatives.
+Our second main contribution is a universal characterization of the structure of the efficient influence functions under our general class of fused-data frameworks.
+These characterizations pave the way for conducting machine learning debiased estimation.
+They also highlight the challenges of conducting efficient inference in settings where the alignments themselves impose restrictions on the observed data distribution.